edemirkan/wine-starcraft-installer/README.md

 `$ ./wine-sc-installer.sh`

-3. If asked, select "OK" to install "Mono" and "Gecko" and install StarCraft to a folder other than "Program Files", eg. "C:\games"
+3. If asked, install "Mono" and "Gecko" packages for the wine prefix.
+During the setup install StarCraft to a folder other than "Program Files", eg. "C:\games".

 4. Once the installation is completed, run `wine-sc-shortcuts.sh` to create desktop shortcuts.